chamitro/call_reducer/README.md

 # GReduce

-GReduce is a tool designed to minimize source files by reducing irrelevant portions of code.
-It supports both Solidity and C languages and is useful for simplifying code while retaining its functionality.
+GReduce is a tool designed to minimize source code files by reducing their code, while keeping specific properties of the code.
+It supports both Solidity and C and is useful for simplifying code while retaining its functionality.

 ## Installation